Adopt a kiosk

 Thousands of people have already come up with a fantastic array of ideas to re-use their local phone box.

 For instance, the Community Heartbeat Trust has installed defibrillators in disused phone boxes across the country.

 ‘With something as serious as a cardiac arrest, time is of the essence.
 Unfortunately, ambulance services often can’t reach country villages in time’, Trust secretary Martin Fagan explained.
 ‘To install defibrillators in disused phone boxes is ideal, as they’re often in the centre of the village.
 And it means the iconic red kiosk can remain a lifeline for the community’.

 In Cheltenham, 10 red phone boxes have been transformed into miniature art galleries, showcasing the work of local artists.

-It only costs £1 to adopt a phone box.
-Kick-off the process by filling out the form below.
+It only costs £1 to adopt a phone box, and our how it works page outlines the next steps you need to take.
+Ready to go?
+Kick-off the process by filling out the following registration form.

 So what would you do with your local phone box?

 Would you like to adopt one of our kiosks?